 - Information from the CDC regarding COVID-19 vaccination

 - Are U.S. citizens permitted to enter?
 Yes

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

-- On September 23, the Ethiopian Public Health Institute issued a letter requiring all incoming travelers to Bole International Airport (BIA) to present a negative PCR test conducted within 120 hours/5 days of departure.
-The test results certificate must be dated
+- All incoming travelers to Bole International Airport (BIA) are required to present a negative PCR test conducted within 120 hours/5 days before arrival.
+The test results certificate must be dated.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Are there restrictions on intercity or interstate travel?
 No.

 - Are U.S. citizens required to quarantine?
 Yes.